-A breaking change is a change to a library that could break a user who is using the library in an approved and supported way.
-It is advised that library owners (or "language leads") document for customers what constitutes approved and supported usage of their libraries1.
+A breaking change is a change to supported functionality between released versions of a library that would require a customer to do work in order to upgrade to the newer version.
+It is advised that library owners (or "language leads") document for customers what constitutes approved and supported usage of their libraries.

 All breaking changes require a major version bump

 A release containing one or more breaking changes to a Generally Available API must bump its major version number to indicate to users and package managers that there are incompatibilities that may break them.
 All breaking changes should be clearly documented in the release notes, along with instructions for how users should update their code.
 Users will then know that there's risk with upgrading to the new version, and may do so at their own convenience.

 Dropping support for a language standard or runtime may also be an example of a breaking change, depending on the established support guarantees of the library.
 Additionally, in languages that do not have dependency-aware package managers (e.g., C++), the addition of a new dependency may also be a breaking change if it requires the customer to do explicit work to satisfy the dependency.
 Alternatively, dropping support for a platform that itself is outside of vendor support may not be considered a breaking change.